minetest/dev.luanti.org/content/compiling/android.md

 (See [here](/improving-build-times/#android-disabling-unused-abis) for details.)

-Luanti uses a [Gradle Wrapper](https://docs.gradle.org/current/userguide/gradle_wrapper.html), which makes building Luanti for Android very easy: You just run.
+Luanti uses a [Gradle Wrapper](https://docs.gradle.org/current/userguide/gradle_wrapper.html), which makes building Luanti for Android very easy: You just run

-On Windows, the regular `gradle` tool works as well, so long as you install the additional Unix dependency [gettext](https://www.gnu.org/software/gettext/).
-Both of these are verified to work when installed by [Scoop](https://scoop.sh).

 ```sh
 cd luanti/android
 ./gradlew app:assembleDebug
 ```

+_(If you're compiling on Windows, you can use the `gradle` command, so long as you install the additional Unix dependency [gettext](https://www.gnu.org/software/gettext/).
+Both of these are verified to work when installed by [Scoop](https://scoop.sh).)_

 This will produce a number of debug builds in the form of `.apk` files (depending on the enabled ABIs) in `android/app/build/outputs`: